dogweather/forkful/content/en/c/testing-and-debugging/printing-debug-output.md

   \ during\u2026"
 lastmod: '2024-03-13T22:45:00.513874-06:00'
 model: gpt-4-0125-preview
-summary: "Printing debug output is about generating temporary, informative log messages\
-  \ that can help programmers understand the flow and state of a program during\u2026"
+summary: Printing debug output is about generating temporary, informative log messages that can help programmers understand the flow and state of a program during its execution.
 title: Printing debug output
 weight: 33
 ---